zhao-18/RecipeBook/README.md

  Once you have Lualatex, you can compile by running compile.ps1.
 You can run by right click -> Run with PowerShell.

-# Adding more recipe
+# Adding more recipes
- To add more recipe, you can use the Template.tex that has minimum set of commands to make a recipe.
+ To add more recipes, you can use the Template.tex that has minimum set of commands to make a recipe.
  ```
 \recipe{
   % Recipe Title comes here